-Improve data
+Improve Data

-Available information in both on- and off-grid environments remains uneven, underscoring the importance of more systematic collection of quantitative and qualitative data at sufficiently disaggregated levels.
-The need for better data is particularly strong in the context of rural energy access and with regard to working conditions.
+Available information in both on- and off-grid environments remains uneven, underscoring the importance of more systematic collection of quantitative and qualitative data at sufficiently dis-aggregated levels.
+The need for better data is particularly strong in the context of rural energy access.